Brian Mitchell (politician): Political career

 Mitchell has been a member of the Australian Labor Party since 1988.
 Before election to parliament, he served as a member of Tasmanian Labor's Administrative Committee and secretary of the Southern Central Policy Branch.
 He was also secretary of the Lenah Valley Branch from 2009 to 2011, the Richmond Branch from 2011 to 2012, and the Sorell-Tasman Branch from 2012 to 2016.

+Federal politics

-Mitchell was elected to the House of Representatives at the 2016 federal election, defeating the incumbent Liberal MP Eric Hutchinson in the Division of Lyons.
+Mitchell was elected to the House of Representatives at the 2016 federal election, defeating incumbent Liberal MP Eric Hutchinson in the Division of Lyons.

 In December 2017, during the parliamentary eligibility crisis, Mitchell "tried to physically block an ABC cameraman" and reportedly then told reporter Matt Wordsworth to "go and do your research, maggot!".
 Mitchell says what he said was "go and do your research, Matt" but concedes the audio is indistinct and that Wordsworth genuinely thought he had said the former.
 Mitchell apologised personally and in the parliament to Wordsworth for what he has described as his "boofheaded intervention".
 Wordsworth had been attempting to question Justine Keay about her citizenship status.

+In November 2024, prime minister Anthony Albanese announced that former Tasmanian Labor Leader Rebecca White would be contesting the seat of Lyons at the upcoming federal election, with Mitchell standing aside.
+Mitchell delivered his valedictory speech to federal parliament on 26 November 2024.
+Despite voluntarily stepping aside and endorsing White, Mitchell still ran for preselection, thus making him eligible for a $115k payout for MPs who "sought and failed" the endorsement of their party.

+State politics

+Mitchell was elected to the state seat of Lyons at the 2025 Tasmanian State Election.
+Mitchell defeated incumbent member Casey Farrell for the second Labor seat.

+Following the election, it is reported that Mitchell was only one of four MPs to vote for Josh Willie to replace Dean Winter as Labor Leader in the resulting leadership election.
+Winter did eventually withdraw his candidacy for the leadership.

+Mitchell was appointed as Shadow Minister for TAFE, Skills and training, and small business in the Willie Shadow Ministry.